ardieb/Simple/README.md

 # Simple
-A simple game engine project
+A simple game engine project, written with C++17.
+The focus of this library is to provide a lightweight API for building applications that reply on real physics at their core.
+The library has support for modeling basic mechanics, electromagnetism, and fluid dynamics.